ben-ng/cranium/README.md

 ## Tradeoffs

 Plenty of options for machine learning exist if your dataset can fit in memory.
-I recommend my Matt Rajca's [LearnKit](https://github.com/mattrajca/LearnKit), or [Weka](http://www.cs.waikato.ac.nz/ml/weka) if you like having a GUI.
+I recommend my friend Matt Rajca's [LearnKit](https://github.com/mattrajca/LearnKit), or [Weka](http://www.cs.waikato.ac.nz/ml/weka) if you like having a GUI.

 The amount of data you need to build a good classifier increases with the number of features you have, so out of memory errors become a problem when dealing with thousands of features.
 For example, Weka fails to perform logistic regression with more than a couple thousand features on a 5mb dataset.
 Cranium never assumes that your instances can fit in memory, so you can use it on terabytes of data.